dotcomdudee/glider.game/readme.md

 Start on your computer.
 Pick up on your phone.
 Come back tomorrow with your progress waiting.

 Create a **save code and four-digit PIN**, then enter them once on each device you want to use.
-Your coins, unlocked gliders, personal bests, and settings **sync automatically in both directions** when you're online.
+Your coins, unlocked gliders and worlds, personal bests, and settings **sync automatically in both directions** when you're online.
 No email, account registration, or save files to move around.

 ## Ready when you are